Azure/dedicated-hosts-manager/README.md

         "value": "<Your redis connection string>",
     }
     ```
+## Sample Client Apps

-6. Integrate the Dedicated Host Manager library/function to proxy create/delete VM calls for your existing code.
+Integrate the Dedicated Host Manager library/function to proxy create/delete VM calls for your existing code.(\Under DedicatedHostManagerClients)
-7. If needed, deploy the Dedicated Host Manager Test client (function) in your resource group with the below config.
+1. If needed, deploy the Dedicated Host Manager Test client (function) in your resource group or Console App on your local machine
+2. Configure application settings on the Client app.

     _Application settings:_
     ```json